 - Minneapolis, Minnesota: $111,322 (1% more than the average).

 For most other cities, the average is similar or has a negligible difference to the national average.

 Considering the data given in this article, the obvious answer would be to Google it and look through job boards such as Glassdoor, Indeed, Payscale, etc. for the best-paying companies.

 However, just like a project manager, there is more to a product owner’s growth trajectory than simply a good initial salary.

-In case you’re looking to start your product ownership career, here are some steps you can follow to choose a company with the best product owner salary.
+If you’re looking for a product ownership career, here are some steps you can follow to choose a company with the best product owner salary.

 - Make a list of all your primary, secondary, and tertiary skills in the area of product development.